-Go to "My ORCID Record" under the "For Researchers" tab to start importing your works (see Import Works to ORCID below) and adding them to your record.
+Once you have logged into your ORCID record, go to the "Works" section to start importing your works (see Import Works to ORCID below) and adding them to your record.

 If you think you may already have an ORCID iD, but don't know the number or have multiple ORCID iDs please contact ORCID support.

 Upon opening the ORCID homepage, click on the Sign In button in the top right hand corner.